SublimeText-Markdown/MarkdownEditing/docs/troubleshooting.md

 Macro calls and key binding contexts have been changed heavily.

 Commands have been renamed in order to avoid possible conflicts with other packages.
-Others have been split to follow naming scheme of ST's builtin commands (e.g. indent/unindent commands).
+Others have been split to follow naming scheme of ST's built-in commands (e.g. indent/unindent commands).

 Hints about required or optional arguments may be found in _MarkdownEditing/Default (...).sublime-keymap_.